robymus/simple-pem-keystore/README.md

     ks.load( new FileInputStream("full.pem") );
 ```

-A convenience helper class is included, teh MultiFileConcatSource concatenates multiple pem files into a single input source
+A convenience helper class is included, the MultiFileConcatSource concatenates multiple pem files into a single input source

 ```java
     KeyStore ks = KeyStore.getInstance("simplepem");